ClementDaniel/12weeksAWSchallenge/WEEK 7/Mini_project/Deploy_and_scale_Django_applications_on_AWS_App_Runner.md

 # Deploy and scale Django applications on AWS App Runner
-This tutorial covers how you can use AWS App Runner to deploy your application to an App Runner service.
-It shows how to deploy and scale a Django web application on AWS App Runner and how to securely connect to a managed database with Amazon Relational Database Service (Amazon RDS) for PostgreSQL.It walks through configuring the source code and deployment, the service build, and the service runtime.
+This explains how to deploy your application to an App Runner service using AWS App Runner.
+It demonstrates how to use Amazon Relational Database Service (Amazon RDS) for PostgreSQL to securely connect to a managed database and how to scale and publish a Django web application on AWS App Runner.It guides you through configuring the service build, service runtime, and source code deployment.
 ## Django
-Django is a high-level Python web framework that enables developers to build robust, scalable, and secure web applications quickly and efficiently.
-It follows the model-view-controller (MVC) architectural pattern and emphasizes the principle of "Don't Repeat Yourself" (DRY), promoting clean and reusable code.
+With the help of the high-level Python web framework Django, developers can create safe, scalable, and reliable online applications fast and effectively.
+It adheres to the model-view-controller (MVC) architectural design and promotes clean, reusable code by highlighting the "Don't Repeat Yourself" (DRY) philosophy.
-Django is an open-source web application framework written in Python.
-It has many built-in features such as an object-relational mapper (ORM), URL routing, authentication system, templating system, and more, it is a popular choice for developing web applications and APIs.
+Python-based Django is an open-source framework for web applications.
+It is a well-liked option for creating online applications and APIs because of its many built-in capabilities, which include an object-relational mapper (ORM), URL routing, authentication system, templating system, and more.
 ## AWS App Runner
-AWS App Runner makes it easy to deploy Django applications directly from a source code repository or container image.
-AWS App Runner provisions resources, automatically scales the number of containers up or down to meet the needs of your application, and load balances traffic to ensure high availability.
+Deploying Django apps straight from a source code repository or container image is made simple by AWS App Runner.
+In order to guarantee high availability, Amazon App Runner loads resources, dynamically scales the number of containers up or down to match the demands of your application, and load balances traffic.
 ## Solution Architecture

 ![](/Week7/images/Project-overview.png)

-The solution you are going to set up as part of this walkthrough comprises the following elements as shown in the architecture diagram:
-* An AWS App Runner service running your Django application in an AWS-managed VPC.
+The architecture diagram below illustrates the components of the solution you will build up throughout this walkthrough:
-* An RDS for PostgreSQL database instance running in your own customer-managed VPC.
-App Runner privately connects to the RDS instance using AWS PrivateLink.
+* An RDS for PostgreSQL database instance operating in a VPC that is managed by you, the customer
+* Your Django application running in an AWS-managed VPC via the AWS App Runner service.
+App Runner connects to the RDS instance in private via AWS PrivateLink.
-* AWS Secrets Manager to securely store and access the database secret from App Runner.
-* A GitHub repository from which the Django application source code will be deployed.
+* The Django application source code will be deployed from a GitHub repository; the database secret from App Runner will be securely stored and retrieved using AWS Secrets Manager.

 ## Walkthrough
 ### Step 1 - Setting up a sample Django project